Biden Opposes Nippon Steel Takeover Of US Steel - UrduPoint

 Biden Opposes Nippon Steel Takeover Of US Steel

-President Joe Biden said Thursday he is against the proposed sale of US Steel to Japan's Nippon Steel, as election-year considerations appeared to outweigh the risk of angering key ally Japan

-Washington, (APP - UrduPoint / Pakistan Point News - 14th Mar, 2024) President Joe Biden said Thursday he is against the proposed sale of US Steel to Japan's Nippon Steel, as election-year considerations appeared to outweigh the risk of angering key ally Japan.
+Washington, (APP - UrduPoint / Pakistan Point News - 15th Mar, 2024) President Joe Biden said Thursday he is against the proposed sale of US Steel to Japan's Nippon Steel, as election year considerations appeared to outweigh the risk of angering key ally Japan.

 Biden's intervention in the planned $14.1 billion acquisition comes less than a month before he hosts Japan's Prime Minister Fumio Kishida for a state visit to the White House aimed at boosting ties and countering an increasingly assertive China.